vincent8264/car-brand-recog/README.md

 ### Running the program
-Inputs with .jpg .jpeg .png are supported, and the output images will include the predicted bounding boxes and labels.
+Inputs with .jpg .jpeg .png are supported, other file formats will be ignored.

 #### Single image
 ```bash